Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Experiments

 \subsubsection{Top-K recommendation}

 We evaluate LKGR on Top-K recommendation task by varying K in \{$1, 5, 10, 20, 50, 100$\}.
-Figure~\ref{fig:topk} contains the complete performance curves of LKGR and baselines, and Table~\ref{tab:top20} reports Top-20 recommendation results for detailed comparison and analysis.
+Table~\ref{tab:top20} reports Top-20 recommendation results for detailed comparison and analysis and Figure~\ref{fig:topk} contains the complete performance curves of LKGR and baselines.
 From these results, we can observe that:

-\begin{itemize}[leftmargin=*] \item \textit{As K increases, LKGR consistently outperforms all baselines on three benchmarks.} Results in Figure~\ref{fig:topk} demonstrate the effectiveness of LKGR on improving the performance of the ranking recommendation task, i.e., Top-K recommendation.
-Please notice that on Movie dataset, LKGR presents close ranking capability with other KG-based models.
-This is probably because the average interactions per user has in this dataset are so abundant (i.e., 97.73 for Movie, 7.82 for Book, and 10.19 for Restaurant), such that knowledge propagation may be diminished and less effective to give a stable ranking improvement on different values of K.

-\item \textit{The results of Top-20 recommendation demonstrate the improvements of LKGR are statistically stable and significant.} We report the details of Top-20 recommendation of all models in Table~\ref{tab:top20}.
-We can observe that LKGR significantly outperforms all baselines by 29.85\%, 2.20\%, and 27.63\% of Recall@20 and 37.62\%, 1.96\%, and 21.64\% of NDCG@20 on three datasets.
-The reported standard deviations of LKGR on 25 times of evaluation trials are also comparable with all baselines, showing the stability of our proposed model.
+\begin{itemize}[leftmargin=*, topsep=2pt] \item \textit{The results of Top-20 recommendation demonstrate the improvements of LKGR are statistically stable and significant.} We report the details of Top-20 recommendation of all models in Table~\ref{tab:top20}.
+For example, we can observe that LKGR significantly outperforms all baselines by 11.40\% (9.48$\rightarrow$8.51), 15.32\% (25.14$\rightarrow$21.80) and 3.61\% (24.97$\rightarrow$24.10) of Recall metric for Top-20 recommendation on three datasets.
+As for the NDCG metric, LKGR achieves 7.26\% (6.50$\rightarrow$6.06) and 9.10\% (18.34$\rightarrow$16.81) improvement of NDCG@20 on Book and Movie datasets but does not perform the best on Restaurant.
+This shows that LKGR can make good recalling of Top-20 candidates from the item corpus but may not well capture the ranking within for this specific dataset, leaving the space of further optimization.
+The reported standard deviations of LKGR are also comparable with all baselines, showing the stability of our proposed model.
 Furthermore, we conduct \textit{Wilcoxon signed-rank tests} to verify that the achieved performance improvements are statistically significant over the second-best recommendation model under the 95\% confidence level.